1. open -e test.txt

 • Opens a Python web server on port 9000 in the current directory

-• Prints directory structure, excluding the .git, .jekyll-cache and node_modules directories, in a tree-like format
+• Prints directory structure, excluding the .git, .jekyll-cache, venv and node_modules directories, in a tree-like format

 4. docker ps -aq | xargs docker rm -f